Black vs. Ebony: What’s the Real Color and Wood Difference?

 Color Variations

 Black and ebony are often confused due to their dark tones.
 Black is a pure, deep shade.
-Ebony, meanwhile, has a slightly warmer, brownish tint.
+Ebony, meanwhile, has a slightly warmer, brownish-olive tint.
 Both colors add elegance but differ subtly in hue.

 Shades Of Black